Three CAN artists created exciting new performance pieces exploring language and home at Manchester Museum.

 Abas Eljanabi’s powerful film explored identities and the power of language through a film featuring a monologue written in 1969 by an Egyptian writer which is still censored to this day.

-Farjana Kabir’s film traveled between her home in Greater Manchester and Bangladesh, her country of birth, through a FaceTime conversation with her best friend in Dhaka, and the pain of missing home, friends, and family.
+Farjana Kabir’s film travelled between her home in Greater Manchester and Bangladesh, her country of birth, through a FaceTime conversation with her best friend in Dhaka, and the pain of missing home, friends, and family.

 Louison Kangombe shared the story of the language Kingala and its development as the dominant language in DR Congo.